sandeeplearner/SBXcodeDownloader/README.md

 1. Select the developer tool you wish to download

 Thats it, now grab a cup of coffe and relax, while Downloader ensures safe downloading.

+# Requirement
+Make sure you have `wget` installed in your mac.
+If you dont have `wget` simply run `brew install wget` to install it.
+If you still face issue with instlling `wget` follow [tutorial](https://www.fossmint.com/install-and-use-wget-on-mac/)

+# Misc
+Though the name of the product says Xcode Downloader, it can download any of the developer tool provided by apple on its official site.

+Your file will be downloaded to selected folder.
+Along with the file you intend to download you will find `cookies.txt` and `logs.txt` files.
+You can use `cookies.txt` file to work with `wget` command if you decide to experiment with it yourself.
+You can always look at `logs.txt` to find what went wrong with your downloading.

+Because under the hood SBXcodeDownloader uses plain `wget` you can find help online help easily, if you happen to face any issue with your download.

+Feel free to contribute to code